 • Testing budget: Creative and audience experiments

 SEM involves cost per click that requires ongoing funding—potentially becoming costly if not managed strategically.
+For guidance on planning your PPC budget calculator and ad spend, industry tools can help you estimate realistic costs.

 Average CPCs range from $2-$5 across industries, though competitive verticals like legal and insurance can exceed $50-$100+ per click.